Solid-Mechanics/Install-ABAQUS-on-Ubuntu/README.md

 - Copy the license file in the License directory of Abaqus and rename it as `ABAQUS.lic`.

-- Edit the `ABAQUS.lic` file
+- Edit the `ABAQUS.lic` file.

   ```
 gedit ~/abaqus/License/ABAQUS.lic
   ```
 In the text editor that will be opened, edit the `HOST_NAME` in fist row of the file.

-- Create a log file in the License directory
+- Create a log file in the License directory.

   ```
 gedit ~/abaqus/License/ABAQUS.log